mmu-webdesign/awdd2-2022-group4/3_design_and_prototyping/page-mockup.md

 ## High Fidelity mock-up

+This is our final design which encourporates ideas from each member of the group which has resulted in a higher quality site.

 Add a screenshot of a single high fidelity mock up of one important page of your site, including all global elements (e.g. navigation and page footer).